lsimons/log4j/README.md

 This repo archives some proposed security fixes for Log4j 1.2 that were rejected upstream.
+It's superceded by [reload4j](https://reload4j.qos.ch/).

+# Please see reload4j

+[reload4j](https://reload4j.qos.ch/) ([git repo](https://github.com/qos-ch/reload4j)) by the original creator of Log4j 1.2 now has fixes for the same issues as those handled in this repository, and it has official releases.
+Best to evaluate it instead of this fork if you need a patched fork of Log4j 1.2.

 # What security fixes are needed in Log4j 1.2?